Matthew Perry toxicology report reveals cause of death was "acute effects of ketamine"

 Trace amounts of ketamine were found in Perry's stomach, but the coroner said high levels of the drug were found in his blood: 3.54 micrograms per milliliter.

-These levels led the Medical Examiner's Office to conclude that Perry's cause of death was not from his prior infusion therapy — the drug's half-life is just 3-4 hours — but rather ketamine that was taken in another manner.
+These levels led the Medical Examiner's Office to conclude that Perry's cause of death was not from his prior infusion therapy — the drug's half-life is just 3 to 4 hours — but rather ketamine that was taken in another manner.
 How that happened, the autopsy report said, is unknown.

 Perry rose to fame with his iconic role as Chandler Bing on "Friends," beloved for his eccentric mannerisms and quirky personality, quickly becoming a fan favorite on the show that ran for 10 seasons.